 More specifically, we are dismayed that though the consultation paper rightly recognises the need for emotional permanence in placements, there is no mention at all of sibling relationships in the paper as a key source (or potential source) of emotional stability and resilience for many looked after young people.

 We know from our work with separated looked after siblings (the majority of looked after children with siblings are not living with all of them) that such separations are often a key driver of instability in placements.
-We have found sibling separation can contribute to children running away or being upset in their placements to the extent these break down.
+We have found sibling separation can contribute to children where can i buy valtrex from running away or being upset in their placements to the extent these break down.

 We are also aware that there can be a tension between foster carers concern for the individual child placed with them, and a relative lack of interest or concern for encouraging the child to maintain their biological family links particularly with siblings.
 This may be seen as carers as relatively unrewarding.
 Yet the consultation does not appear to recognise this issue or to builld in any safeguards to ensure permanence decisions take full account of the importance of ensuring continuing support for sibling and other biological family relationships where these are positive for the looked after young person.

 This omission in the consultation paper suggests little consideration is being given by government to strengthening sibling relationships as a source of emotional permanence and stability.
 Yet sibling relationships can provide a thread of continuity and support for looked after young people even when they end up moving frequently For many looked after children, sibling relationships are in practice their best hope of maintaining long term supportive relationships that will continue through placement changes and after they become adults and leave care.